AnhVanGiang/par_algo2023/02_BSPedupack/README.md

 We recommend the [MultiCore BSP for C](http://www.multicorebsp.com/) implementation, which is suitable for one node of Snellius (128 cores).

+**Caveat:** On Snellius, only the Multi-Core implementation works reliably, and only if you request a full node (128 cores).
+In order not to waste too many resources, please develop your programs on another platform (e.g. your laptop) or run very short/small tests on the login node.

 ## Getting and compiling the BSPlib

 - Download the source code on Snellius (or in your own linux shell):